Terry Flanagan (footballer)

-Terry Flanagan (born 1950) was an Irish soccer player who played for Bohemians, Dundalk and Thurles Town during the 1970s.
+Terry Flanagan (born 1950) is an Irish former footballer who played as a striker for Bohemians, Dundalk and Thurles Town during the 1970s.

 Flanagan was top scorer in the 1973-74 League of Ireland season with 18 league goals from 26 games.
 His total for that season was 29 goals from 43 appearances in all competitions.
 He made three appearances for Bohemians in European competition, scoring once at Ibrox in the European Cup.

-In November 1975 he was transfer listed.
-He then signed for Dundalk F.C. and scored on his debut.
-In his three seasons at Oriel Park he scored a total of 33 goals including the winner in a 1977-78 European Cup Winners' Cup clash with Hajduk Split.
+In November 1975, he was transfer listed.
+He then signed for Dundalk and scored on his debut.
+In his three seasons at Oriel Park, he scored a total of 33 goals including the winner in a 1977–78 European Cup Winners' Cup clash with Hajduk Split.